Auctions are the most unique and valuable way of selling almost any type of personal property.

 Experience is another critical element.
 How long has the auctioneer or the auction company been in business?
 What is their reputation?
 Look at their web site, if they have one.

-Most importantly, look for an auctioneer who is a member of the National Auctioneers Association.
+Most importantly, look for an auctioneer who is a member of the Virginia Auctioneers Association.
 Most will display this logo on their business cards, signs, web sites and other business materials.
-The NAA is the largest professional association for auctioneers in this country, working for the betterment of the auction industry.
 It offers continuing education programs for auctioneers to help them keep up-to-date on the latest trends and technology for the auction industry.

-All members of the NAA abide by a code of ethics that guarantees high standards to customers and fair business practices.
+All members of the VAA abide by a code of ethics that guarantees high standards to customers and fair business practices.

 In short, this symbol means you have made the best choice when it comes to auction services!